santiagoHV/contact-registry-api/README.md

    git clone https://github.com/santiagoHV/contact-registry-api.git
    cd contact-registry-api

-2. Build the image:
+2. Create a .env file in the root of the project and add the following variables:
     ```bash
+    POSTGRES_USER=user
+    POSTGRES_PASSWORD=password
+    POSTGRES_DB=postgres_db
+    ```

+3. Build the image:
+    ```bash
     docker-compose build
     ```
-3. Run the container:
+4. Run the container:
     ```bash
-    docker-compose up
+    docker-compose up -d
     ```

-4. Run migrations:
+5. Run migrations:
     ```bash
      docker-compose run web rails db:migrate
      ```
-5. If you want to populate the database with some data (countries,states and cities), run:
+6. If you want to populate the database with some data (countries,states and cities), run:
     ```bash
     docker-compose run web rails db:seed
     ```
-6. Open your browser and go to:
+7. Open your browser and go to:
     ```bash
      http://localhost:3000/
      ```